YoshidomeGroup-Hydration/PorousGen/README.md

 N = 5               # The box is divided into N^3 subdomains for parallel computation. eta_err = 1         # \eta_Err [%]
 ```
+To run the algorithm:
 ```bash
 cd algorithm
 python3 code_PorousGen.py
 ```

+A 3D porous structure with 100^3 voxels of size 20 nm is generated.
+TIFF image files of the generated structure will be saved automatically in the result directory.